-Bridge Aquila Octave 4 or 5 String Violin
+Bridge Aquila Octave 4 string Violin

 The Aquila Octave allows the violinist to almost cover the cello register making it useful for building string sections, and accompanying treble voices and instruments, as well as purely solo.

 Select any colour to browse the detailed pictures and descriptions of the materials, components and fittings.

 Also view and listen to the Bridge Aquila Octave Artists in concert, and their opinions of the violin.

 The body is hollow, moulded from a Kevlar and carbon fibre composite with a high strength to weight ratio.
 The hollow body generates a sound profile within the body structure presenting an open sound without the use of reverb or delay.
 It is smooth and forgiving when played and allows low volume practice without the use of headphones or amps.
 Highly stable across temperature and humidity ranges.

 Inspired by the Stadivari 1710 Viola da Gamba, and modified to the modern sized peg box ,this headstock has become the trademark of the Bridge Instruments.
 The distinctive shield, through peg box and neck is carved from a single maple block.

 The high quality ebony pegs are professionally fitted to give a smooth tuning action.
 The Aquila Octave is fitted with Super Sensitive Octave or Thomastic Superflex Oktavgeige strings.

 Fingerboard and nut